Orbital Services Corporation (OSCorp)

 Grant in 2012

-Shasta Crystals, Inc. specializes in the production of nonlinear optical crystals essential for visible laser light generation and YAG crystals for infrared and medical laser applications.
-The company offers specific products such as PPMgLN optics for green light generation and KLN for blue and UV light generation.
-In addition to standard offerings, Shasta Crystals engages in the custom growth of both pure and doped congruently melting crystals, the development of various compositions from solid solutions, and the growth of different refractory materials.
-The company also conducts custom studies on the material properties of known crystals and explores novel applications for crystal materials.
-Founded in 2006 and originally based in Anderson, California, Shasta Crystals has since relocated to San Francisco, California.
+Shasta Crystals, Inc. specializes in the production of nonlinear optical crystals utilized for visible laser light generation and YAG for infrared and medical lasers.
+The company offers a range of optics, including PPMgLN for green light and KLN for blue/UV light generation.
+In addition to manufacturing these crystals, Shasta Crystals engages in the custom growth of both pure and doped congruently melting crystals, as well as various compositions from solid solutions and refractory materials.
+The company conducts custom studies on the material properties of known crystals and researches crystal materials for innovative applications.
+Founded in 2006 and initially based in Anderson, California, Shasta Crystals has since relocated to San Francisco, California.

 Cambrian Genomics